mel-project/docs.melproject.org/concepts/light-clients.md

 ### "Ultraweak subjectivity"

 There is a subtle attack on the sort of consensus-participant-updating bootstrapping procedure described.
-If a light client is very out of date (say, it only knows the initial stake set and not anything subsequent), an attacker can collude with _old stakers who have completely unstaked_ to sign malicious claims about block headers --- including epoch-end block headers --- and completely mislead a client as to the current state of the blockchain.
+If a light client is very out of date (say, it only knows the initial stake set and not anything subsequent), an attacker can collude with _old stakers who have completely unstaked_ to sign malicious claims about block headers &mdash; including epoch-end block headers &mdash; and completely mislead a client as to the current state of the blockchain.

-This problem, called "weak subjectivity", is common to PoS blockchains.
+This problem, called ["weak subjectivity"](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/weak-subjectivity/) since it makes the canonical current block "subjective", is common to PoS blockchains.
 It only works on old clients, since incentives ([slashing](consensus.md)) defend against collusion with newer stakers who still have money at stake.

+Mel's long consensus epochs defends against this.
+All stakers must stake for at least epoch, and their stakes must lie inactive but locked for at least another epoch.
+This means that even in the worst case, where every staker stakes for the shortest possible period, only clients that have been offline for more than two epochs are vulnerable to weak subjectivity --- that is a whopping _140 days_.

+This is far beyond the typical weak-subjectivity period of other PoS blockchains (e.g. Ethereum has 2 weeks), and probably longer that any reasonable light-client app would stay offline.
+In a sense, we can say that Mel has "ultraweak subjectivity".